Dental Assisting - Get Started

-- Interviews for qualifying applicants will be conducted two (2) weeks after the application closing date.
+- Interviews for qualifying applicants will be conducted on a rolling basis and within two (2) weeks after the application closing date.

-- Applicants accepted into the dental assisting program will receive offers three (3) weeks after the application closing date.
+- Applicants accepted into the dental assisting program will be notified by the first week in May.

-- Mandatory Orientation will be the last week in February.
+- Mandatory Orientation will be in May 2021.